 Many growers want to use one injector and mix acid with fertilizers.
 The use of sulfuric, nitric and citric acid is compatible with most water-soluble fertilizers.
 Phosphoric acid is not compatible with calcium-containing fertilizers like calcium nitrate or formulations like 15-0-15 and 17-0-17 in concentrated form.

 Mixing Fertilizer with Acid

 If you are diluting the acid out of a separate injector, disregard this step.
 Remember, you only put in some of the acid to carry out the calibration run (half volume of stock solution).
-Add the remainder of the acid for the total amount of acid you wish to make.
+Add the remainder of the acid for the total amount of acidified water you wish to make.
 You may add more water, allowing "room" for fertilizer addition.
-Add the fertilizer carefully to avoid splashing, and add enough water to attain your final volume -- mix thoroughly.
+Add the fertilizer carefully to avoid splashing, and add enough water to attain your final volume - mix thoroughly.
 Again, test the injection of the acidified nutrient solution to make sure the irrigation water is within the target alkalinity range.
 You're done!